friflo/vscode-friflo-post/README.md

     *   set the http `"endpoints"` and specific http `"headers"`
     *   set the `"response"` `"folder"` for response files.
     *   set `"variables"` used to replace their occurrences in the request body.
 E.g. `"user":   "{{user}}",`
+    *   set `"additionalProperties"` used to add its properties to the request body.
 *   __Code Completion__ and __validation__ for config file in VSCode editor.
 *   If a request file - e.g. `my-request.json` - is in a folder without a `.post-config` executing __friflo POST: POST Request__ from _View > Command Palette..._ will ask to create an initial `.post-config`.